Zach Pascal Player Prop Bets for NFL Week 6 | Indianapolis vs. Houston 10/17/2021

 Matchup vs. Houston

-- In his seven matchups against the Texans, Pascal's 46.6 receiving yards average is 10.1 more than his over/under for Sunday's game (36.5).
+- Pascal is averaging 46.6 receiving yards per game in seven career matchups against the Texans, 10.1 more than his receiving yards prop bet over/under for Sunday's game (36.5).

 - Pascal, in seven matchups, had a touchdown catch four times.
 And he had multiple TDs in two of those four games.

-- The 267.2 passing yards the Texans yield per game makes them the NFL's 15th-ranked pass defense this season.
+- The 267.2 yards per game the Texans are giving up through the air makes them the NFL's 15th-ranked pass defense.

-- The Texans have given up seven touchdowns through the air (1.4 per game).
-They are 10th in the NFL in that category.

 Recent Performances